tj-mc/tilde/docs/STDLIB.md

 **Requirements for all predicate functions:**
 - First argument must be a list
-- Second argument must be the name of a custom action that takes exactly one parameter
+- Second argument must be the name of a custom function that takes exactly one parameter
-- The predicate action must return a value that can be evaluated for truthiness
+- The predicate function must return a value that can be evaluated for truthiness

 #### `partition list function_name`